 11 Incredible Things to Do at Mt.
 Rainier in One Day

-This national park is one of the biggest attractions around Washington State.
-It provides you with the famous Mount Rainier – an active 14,411-foot-tall stratovolcano that sits over the Puget Sound.
+This national park is one of the biggest attractions around Washington State, and it provides you with the famous Mount Rainier – an active 14,411-foot-tall stratovolcano that sits over the Puget Sound.

 Let’s dive into some spectacular things to do at Mt.
 Rainier in one day at one of the best national parks in Washington.

 1. Hike the Stunning Skyline Trail Loop

 One of the most beloved Washington hiking trails, the Skyline Trail Loop, takes you around Mount Rainier’s south side.
 It’s a beautiful hike that leads you through grassy, snow-covered, dirt trails, and my favorite way to spend a one-day trip to Mount Rainier.

 The 5 ½-mile hike departs near the entrance to the Jackson Visitor Center.
 It will take you around 4.5 hours to complete, with an elevation gain of 1450 feet.
 There’s an intricate group of trails in the Paradise area, so make sure you stop by the visitor center to pick up a map.

 While you’re here, keep an eye out for panoramic paradise and majestic waterfalls on your Mount Rainier day trip.
 I would make sure to pack snacks and a lunch that you can enjoy during your breaks.

 2. Take a Ride on the Mount Rainier Railroad